Pleas to Aristaeus

 Show me life

-spoken by broken prophets.
+blown by broken prophets

-Her tears fall colder than snow,
+Her tear drips colder than snow,

 like a dove that missed migration.